tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/SDK文档/C Sharp SDK/访问控制_intl_en.md

 CosXml cosXml = new CosXmlServer(config, qCloudCredentialProvider);

-// To avoid hitting the ACL+policy limit of 1000
+// To avoid hitting the ACL limit of 1000
 // We do not recommend setting an ACL for an individual object unless absolutely necessary.
 Objects are subject to their bucket’s ACL by default. try
 {